Division formulas on projective varieties: Introduction

 \section{Introduction}

-In this paper we construct a division-interpolation integral formula for polynomial ideals on an algebraic subvariety $V$ of $\C^N$.
+In this paper we construct a division-interpolation integral formula for polynomial ideals on an algebraic, not necessarily smooth, subvariety $V$ of $\C^N$ of pure dimension $n$.
 Such division formulas, for smooth $V$, have been used by several authors, see, e.g., \cite{BB}, \cite{BY} and \cite{BGVY}.
-There are two main novelties in our approach.
-Our formula is the restriction to $V$ of a formula on the closure $X$ of $V$ in $\P^N$; this makes it possible to get sharper estimates.
-In case $X=\P^n$ we precisely get back the formula introduced in \cite{AG}.
-In this paper we also allow non-smooth varieties.
+In \cite{AG} were introduced division formulas on $\C^n$ where the integration ``takes place'' over the entire compactification $\Pk^n$.
+This made it possible to make a more careful analysis at infinity which led to explicit representation of membership with sharper degree estimates than by earlier known formulas.

-Our main interest is a global effective Brian\c con-Skoda-Huneke type polynomial division result on $V$ that was proved in \cite{AWpart1}, generalizing theorems of Ein-Lazarsfeld, \cite{EL}, and Hickel, \cite{Hick}, to non-smooth $V$.
-Our integral formula does not in any substantial way contribute to the proof of the existence of the polynomials but provides an integral representation of the them.
-In particular, applied to Nullstellensatz data we get a representation of a solution with a polynomial degree that is not too far from the optimal one, cf., Remark \ref{julle} below.
+Our new formula involves integration over the closure $X$ of $V$ in $\Pk^N$.
+It is quite general and might be used to represent solutions to a variety of membership problems, but our focus is on a global effective Brian\c con-Skoda-Huneke type polynomial division result on $V$, \cite[Theorem A]{AWsemester}, generalizing theorems of Ein-Lazarsfeld, \cite{EL}, and Hickel, \cite{Hick}, to non-smooth $V$.
+Our formula does not in any substantial way contribute to the proof of this result so the novelty is that the membership is realized by an explicit formula.
+One could hope that this formula keeps arithmetic information\footnote{as does the ingenious formula in \cite{BY} in case with Nullstellensatz data and $X=\Pk^n$.}, for instance, that the coefficients are rational if the data have rational coefficients, but we have not been able to prove this except for very special examples.
+One could also hope for estimates of the size of the coefficients.
+In any case we think that the very explicitness is of interest in itself.
+If applied to Nullstellensatz data we get a representation of a solution with a polynomial degree that is not too far from the optimal one, cf., Remark \ref{julle} below.

-Let $X$ be the closure of $V$ in $\P^N$, let $J_X$ denote the associated homogeneous ideal in the graded ring $S=\C[z_0,\ldots,z_N]$, and let $S(\ell)$ denote the module $S$ but where all degrees are shifted by $\ell$.
+Let $X$ be the closure of $V$ in $\Pk^N$, let $J_X$ denote the associated homogeneous ideal in the graded ring $S=\C[z_0,\ldots,z_N]$, and let $S(\ell)$ denote the module $S$ but where all degrees are shifted by $\ell$.
 Let

 be a minimal graded free resolution of $S/J_X$; here $S_k=S(-d_k^1)\oplus\cdots\oplus S(-d_k^{r_k})$ and the mappings $a_k=(a_k^{ij})$ are matrices of homogeneous forms in $\C^{N+1}$ with